Italian Charter Permits 2025: What you need to know

 TCO requirements

-Ente Nazionale per l’Aviazione Civile (ENAC), the Italian Civil Aviation Authority, began requiring the Third Country Operator (TCO) authorization as part of the landing permit requirements in 2013.
-Specifically, until November 25, 2014, it was recommended that operators submit TCO authorizations, but this was not a requirement.
-As of November 26, 2014, TCO authorizations must be valid a the time of the Italian landing permit requests.
-If the TCO authorization is not valid, your landing permit will not be processed.
+Ente Nazionale per ‘l’Aviazione Civile (ENAC), the Italian Civil Aviation Authority, began requiring the Third Country Operator (TCO) authorization as part of the landing permit requirements in 2013.
+As of November 26, 2014, TCO authorizations must be valid at the time of the Italian landing permit requests.
+Your landing permit will not be processed if the TCO authorization is invalid.

 Required information